 Each has its advantages, with Live Resin being about the full-spectrum effect that amplifies the sensory properties of cannabis and THCa Diamonds being for high cannabinoid concentration, notably THC.
 A comparison will help in explaining physical differences, how each is preferably consumed, and the associated effects with each type to help an enthusiast make a decision on which product fits their needs.
 Whether for medication or recreation, knowledge of such concentrates can go a long way in enhancing the experience one gets from cannabis.

-What is Live Resin?
+So, What Exactly Is Live Resin?

 Live Resin, also called butane hash oil, or (BHO) for short, is a cannabis concentrate that has much of its value placed on being able to retain the flavors and aromas of fresh cannabis.
 Unlike other types of concentrates utilizing dried and cured buds, the Live Resin is made by using fresh cannabis flowers which are flash-frozen.